EmiliaPsacharopoulos/HandwritingToLatex/README.md

 The five classification methods listed above were for our own testing purposes in choosing the best method for this specific application.
 Overall, the Support Vector Machine led in accuracy, but we decided to use the LeNet Neural Network classification technique for its high accuracy, low memory usage, speed efficiency, and straightforward interface with MATLAB.

-Our character classification subsystem implementation in MATLAB can be split into two primary processes: image processing and executing the model.
+Our *first version* of the character classification subsystem implementation in MATLAB can be split into two primary processes: image processing and executing the model.
 Each process is its own script.

 1. [Data Conditioning](https://github.com/EmiliaPsacharopoulos/HandwritingToLatex/blob/main/data_conditioning.m)
 2. [Model Training](https://github.com/EmiliaPsacharopoulos/HandwritingToLatex/blob/main/train_test.m)

+See the linked [CharacterIsolationAndClassification.m]() file to see our final version of this subsystem in combination with the Character Isolation subsystem.

 ### Latex Document Formatting
 We created a script in MATLAB that converts the outputted classified characters from the Character Classification subsection to a LaTeX file.
 Our function currently takes in the user-defined lecture title and date metadata, then combines that information with the lecture content in the body of the document.